matthcodes/TheHabitApp-legal/README.md

 Edit the following files and replace placeholder text:
 - `privacy-policy.html` - Update name, email and address in section 13
 - `terms-and-conditions.html` - Update email and address in section 13
-- `cookie-policy.html` - Update email and address in section 9

 ### Update Personal Information